affifrusli/ChatbotPrototype/readme.md

 The application follows these steps to provide responses to your questions:

-1. PDF Loading: The app reads multiple PDF documents and extracts their text content.
+1. Documents Loading: The app reads multiple documents and extracts their text content.(As for now the app can receive PDFs, Excel, or CSV files)

 2. Text Chunking: The extracted text is divided into smaller chunks that can be processed effectively.